Who’s No. 1 in the latest Kentucky high school football media rankings?

 Rank-School FPV Rcd TP Pvs

-Others receiving votes: Ryle 7.
-Meade Co.
-5. Lex.
-Tates Creek 5.
+Others receiving votes: Meade Co.
+11. Ryle 4.
+Bullitt East 4.
 Lou.
-Butler 3.
-Lou.
-Fern Creek 3.
-George Rogers Clark 1.
+Fern Creek 2.
+McCracken County 2.

 All Associated Press members in Kentucky are eligible to participate in the high school football poll.
-Those who voted for this week’s poll are: Daily News, Bowling Green; Times-Tribune, Corbin; The News-Enterprise, Elizabethtown; KPG Football; Daily Enterprise, Harlan; The Gleaner, Henderson; Kentucky New Era, Hopkinsville; Lexington Herald-Leader, Lexington; The Paducah Sun, Paducah.
+Those who voted for this week’s poll are: The Daily Independent, Ashland; Daily News, Bowling Green; Times-Tribune, Corbin; The News-Enterprise, Elizabethtown; KPG Football, Owensboro; Glasgow Daily Times, Glasgow; The Gleaner, Henderson; Kentucky New Era, Hopkinsville; Lexington Herald-Leader, Lexington; The Courier-Journal, Louisville; The Ledger Independent, Maysville; The Middlesboro Daily News, Middlesboro; Owensboro Messenger-Inquirer, Owensboro; The Paducah Sun, Paducah; WDKY, Lexington; WKYX, Paducah; WSON, Henderson.

 *FPV-First Place Votes; Rcd-Record; TP-Total Points; PVS-Previous position.